 Many other articles were made using their images, like coloring and poem books, cups, plates, curios, etc. The incredible success of these characters made their creator rich and famous.
 It's a rare example of a woman becoming successful in the media business at such an early date.
 Kewpies should not be confused with the baby-like Billiken figures that debuted in 1908.

-What's your 'Kewpie' worth?
-Here are some recently sold items (Canada).
+What's your Kewpie worth in 2021?
+Here are some recently sold items.